mdh266/RandomForests/README.md

 You can install all the dependencies using <a href="https://pip.pypa.io/en/stable/">pip</a> (except for python and Sphinx) by entering into the commandline,

 	pip install -r requirements.txt

-## Testing
-To test the code type the following command from the terminal in the <code>RandomForest</code> directory,

-<code> py.test tests</code>

-More tests will be added in the near future.

 ## References
 - <a href="http://www-bcf.usc.edu/~gareth/ISL/">An Introduction To Statistical Learning</a>